calvinchengsald/Open-Notes/readme.md

 User Tiers:

-Standard - Can only create and view public wikis Premium - Can also create/view private wikis
+Standard - Can only create and view public wikis Premium - Can also create/view private wikis.
+Private Wikis can only be view/edited by the owner, any Admin level user, or any collaborators specified by the owner.
-Admin -
+Admin - Can do whatever you want.